NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
     There is more than one way to define data quality and it's fundamental components; one of such definitions being completeness, accuracy, and consistency @DataCompleteness.
-    However, our primary concern at this stage is to prioritize completeness and accuracy, given the relatively low priority accorded to consistency in the current use case.
+    However, our primary concern at this stage is to prioritise completeness and accuracy, given the relatively low priority accorded to consistency in the current use case.

     The degree of consistency will not be discussed further in this text, since doing so would entail an evaluation of the adequacy of the original geographical division and the representativeness of the buildings contained therein with respect to universal building types.
     It can be stated, with a reasonable degree of certainty, that the data is assumed to demonstrate a sufficient degree of variability in terms of complexity with regard to typical roof types.